Early Mornings, Phone Calls and Rugby Balls

 On Thursday I started working on my first blog for Eagle Couriers.
 This was exciting and new as I have never written a blog before and it was great to get guidance and feedback from the more experienced members of the team.

 I rounded off the week by phoning a list of journalists to see if they would be interested in attending an event by Sodexo Prestige.
 Once again this was a daunting task, but a helping hand from Account Executive Vickie made me feel more at ease.
-This is something that I hope and expect to overcome during my time here at Holyrood Partnership, which I know will help in my future career once I finish my course.
+This is something that I hope and expect to overcome during my time here at Holyrood PR, which I know will help in my future career once I finish my course.

 There’s never a moment where there’s nothing to get on with and I am eager to see what’s in store for next three weeks!